planetruby/planetruby.github.io/_stars/ryan-davis.md

 ruby_parser's output is the same as parsetree's output: s-expressions using ruby's arrays and base types.
 Tested against 801,039 files from the latest of all rubygems.

-And many many more gems (e.g. open4, sexp_processor, ruby2ruby, zentest, flog, flay, rubyinline,
-racc, autotest, parsetree, vlad, isolate, and on and on).
+And many many more gems (e.g. open4, sexp_processor, ruby2ruby, zentest, flog, flay, autotest, rubyinline, racc, parsetree, vlad, isolate, zenweb, and on and on).

 Ryan also writes and updates the popular all-in-one page Ruby Quick Reference covering the Ruby Language, the Standard Library and the Tools.